NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Yeth Warbeast.md

     desc: "`pf2:3` (auditory,concentrate,divine,fear,mental) The yeth warbeast emits an unearthly howl audible up to 300 feet feet away.
 Any non-fiend creature that hears the howl must succeed at a DC 25 Will check save or become [[Conditions/Frightened|Frightened 1]].
 Any creature that critically fails and is within 60 feet of the yeth warbeast is instead [[Conditions/Frightened|Frightened 3]] and [[Conditions/Fleeing|Fleeing]] for 1d4 rounds (or until it recovers from its frightened condition).\n\nWhether it succeeds or fails the saving throw, the creature is then temporarily immune to Bay for 24 hours."

   - name: "Ear-splitting Howl"
-    desc: "`pf2:2` (auditory,divine,fear,mental,sonic) The yeth warbeast releases a piercing bark that deals 8d6 sonic damage in a @Template[cone|distance:20] (DC 25 Reflex check save).
+    desc: "`pf2:2` (auditory,divine,fear,mental,sonic) The yeth warbeast releases a piercing bark that deals 8d6 sonic damage in a 20-foot cone (DC 25 Reflex check save).
 A creature that critically fails also becomes [[Conditions/Frightened|Frightened 1]], or increases the value of its frightened condition by 1 if already frightened.\n\nThe warbeast can't use Ear-Splitting Howl again for 1d4 rounds."

   - name: "Sinister Bite"
     desc: "  A good creature bitten by a yeth hound must attempt a DC 25 Will check save.
 On a critical success, the creature is temporarily immune to sinister bite for 1 minute.
 A creature that fails becomes [[Conditions/Frightened|Frightened 1]], or increases the value of its frightened condition by 1 if already frightened."

   - name: "[[Bestiary Ability Glossary/Knockdown|Knockdown]]"
-    desc: "`pf2:1`  "
+    desc: "`pf2:1`  **Requirements** The monster's last action was a successful Strike that lists Knockdown in its damage entry\n* * *\n\n**Effect** The monster attempts to [[Actions/trip|trip]] the creature.
+This attempt neither applies nor counts toward the monster's multiple attack penalty."

 ```